 Apple HomeKit wants to unify your smart home, putting your iPhones and iPads in control of everything from smart thermostats to connected lightbulbs and more.
-It's the tech in the background that lets all your gadgets talk to each other and everything is controlled in one place: Home, a dedicated app that arrived with iOS 10, making it easier than ever to get started.
+It's the tech in the background that lets all of your gadgets talk to each other and everything is controlled in one place: Home, a dedicated app that arrived with iOS 10, making it easier than ever to get started.

 Essential reading: Apple HomeKit essential guide